mantidproject/mantid/docs/source/algorithms/ReflectometryILLPreprocess-v1.rst

 The foreground pixels are defined by the foreground centre and *ForegroundHalfWidth* property.
 In normal use cases, the foreground center (workspace index) is taken from the fitting in :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`.
 This can be overridden by giving the pixel as *BeamCentre*.
 Fractional values are rounded to nearest integer.
 The full process of deciding the foreground centre is as follows:

 * If *Run* is given then data is loaded using :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`:
-    * If *BeamCentre* is set, it is passed over to :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`.
+    * If *TwoTheta* is set, it is passed over to :ref:`SpecularReflectionPositionCorrect <algm-SpecularReflectionPositionCorrect>`.
-    * Otherwise, :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>` will fit the beam centre.
+    * Otherwise, the line position will be determined by peak fitting.
     * Use the beam centre returned by the :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>`, rounded to nearest integer, as the foreground centre.
 * If *InputWorkspace* is given:
-    * If *BeamPositionWorkspace* is given, take the beam centre from there, round it to nearest integer and use as the foreground centre.
+    * If *DirectBeamPosition* is given, take the beam centre from there, round it to nearest integer and use as the foreground centre.
-    * If *BeamCentre* is given, round the value to nearest integer and use as the foreground centre.
+    * If *TwoTheta* is given, round the value to nearest integer and use as the foreground centre.
     * Otherwise fit the beam centre using similar method to :ref:`LoadILLReflectometry <algm-LoadILLReflectometry>` and use the rounded result as the foreground centre.

 *ForegroundHalfWidth* is a list of one or two values.
 If a single value is given, then this number of pixels on both sides of the centre pixel are included in the foreground.
 For example, ``ForegroundHalfWidth=[3]`` means three pixel on both sides are included, making the foreground seven pixels wide in total. ``ForegroundHalfWidth=[0]`` means that only the centre pixel is included.
 When two values are given, then the foreground is asymmetric around the centre.
 For instance, ``ForegroundHalfWidth[2,5]`` indicates that two pixel at lower :math:`\theta` and five pixels at higher :math:`\theta` are included in the foreground.